Gamze1314/OceanCargo-App/README.md

 * Username: Must be 5-10 characters long and unique.
 * Email: Must include an '@' symbol.
 * Credit Amount: Must be a type of Numberic subclass, and greater than 20,000.
-* Customr name : It can not be same as customer's username attribute.
+* Customer name : It can not be same as customer's username attribute.

 Container Creation: